-The Company receives certain government grants which support its research efforts in defined projects and include contributions towards the research and development costs.
-When there is reasonable assurance that the Company will comply with the conditions attached to a received grant, and when there is reasonable assurance that the grant will be received, government grants are recognized as revenue on a gross basis in the consolidated statements of operations and comprehensive loss on a systematic basis over the periods in which the Company recognizes expenses for the related costs for which the grants are intended to compensate.
-Government grant revenue may be subject to review by a government authority in periods subsequent to its recognition and may result in the reversal of grant revenue previously recognized.
-Payments received in advance of incurring reimbursable expenses are recorded as deferred revenue.
+The Company receives certain grant income which support its research efforts in defined projects and include contributions towards the research and development costs.
+When there is reasonable assurance that the Company will comply with the conditions attached to a received grant, and when there is reasonable assurance that the grant will be received, grant income is recognized as other operating income on a gross basis in the consolidated statements of operations and comprehensive loss on a systematic basis over the periods in which the Company recognizes expenses for the related costs for which the grants are intended to compensate.
+Grant income may be subject to review by the grantor in periods subsequent to its recognition and may result in the reversal of grant income previously recognized.
+Payments received in advance of incurring reimbursable expenses are recorded as deferred income.